 After review of the material and dependent on the issue, the President has the discretion to either meet with the Councillor or Committee member and provide individual coaching, or to raise the matter for Council’s consideration.
 At any time the President may seek advice from the Executive Committee and/or the Registrar.
 All decisions taken are to be recorded and kept in the member’s corporate file.

-When the President identifies that an alleged breach of this Code of Conduct may have occurred and raises it for Council’s consideration, Council shall adopt a process to deal with the alleged breach that is consistent with the rules of order of Council and that provides the person whose conduct has been called into question with an opportunity to explain his/her actions.
+When the President identifies that an alleged breach of this Code of Conduct may have occurred and raises it for Council’s consideration, Council shall adopt a process to deal with the alleged breach that is consistent with the rules of order of Council and that provides the person whose conduct has been called into question with an opportunity to explain their actions.

 When Council determines that a breach of the Code of Conduct did take place, the Council may, on the basis of a resolution that has been properly moved, seconded and assented to by two thirds of Councillors, impose a sanction that may include one or more of the following: